denis-314/InfluxDB-and-Telegraf----k8s/README.md

-Follow the below steps to deploy Prometheus and Grafana Apps in Kubernetes using Helm charts.
+Follow the below steps to deploy InfluxDB in Kubernetes using Helm charts and link it with Grafana.

 PREREQUISITES:

     l.
 Kubernetes Cluster
-    2. Helm chart
+    2. Copy the above YAML file on a local directory
-    3. Open communication on ports 30007, 30008 and 30009 on the Router (or other ports, but they need to be changed in the serice).
+    2. Open communication on ports 30015 on the Router (or other ports, but they need to be changed in the serice).

 DEPLOYMENT STEPS: